-In this subsection, we give the experimental simulation of Algorithm \textbf{DepAncGrid}.
-We compare the optimized depth of Algorithm \textbf{DepAncGrid} with all of existing size optimization algorithms on grid graph mentioned previously.
-To show the performance of these algorithms, different size of $n\times n$ dimensional grids ranging from $4$ to $11$ are selected in this experiment.
-For one grid, we firstly randomly sample 200 different CNOT circuits, and then run all these algorithms under this condition.
+In this subsection, we give the numerical tests for Algorithm \textbf{DepAncGrid}.
+We compare the optimized depth of Algorithm \textbf{DepAncGrid} with all of the existing size optimization algorithms on the grid graph mentioned previously.
+To show the performance of these algorithms, different sizes of $n\times n$ dimensional grids ranging from $4$ to $11$ are selected in this experiment.
+For one grid, we first randomly sample 200 different CNOT circuits, and then run all these algorithms under this condition.
 The method to sample a random CNOT circuit here is: (1).
 Randomly sample an $n\times n$ 0-1 matrix by randomly selecting a ``0'' or ``1'' in each position; (2).
 Determine whether the matrix sampled in (1) is invertible, if not, return to (1), otherwise accept the matrix as a random CNOT circuit.

-The comparison results is depicted in Fig. \ref{fig:exp_depth}, including the optimized depth of Algorithms \textbf{ROWCOL}, \textbf{DepAncGrid}, and algorithms in Refs. \cite{kissinger2019cnot,nash2019quantum} on grid graph.
+The comparison results are depicted in Fig. \ref{fig:exp_depth}, including the optimized depth of Algorithms \textbf{ROWCOL}, \textbf{DepAncGrid}, and algorithms in Refs. \cite{kissinger2019cnot,nash2019quantum} on grid graph.
 In particular, here Algorithm \textbf{DepAncGrid} needs $n^2$ qubits and other algorithms only need $n$ qubits.
 The $y$ axis shows the average depth of the optimized circuit.
-In consideration of reducing the impact of the different Hamiltonian paths chosen in Ref. \cite{kissinger2019cnot}, we choose two different Hamiltonian paths to synthesis the same CNOT circuit.
-The comparison results show Algorithm \textbf{DepAncGrid} has a significant improvement for the optimized depth as the number of qubits increasing.
-Theoretical, the depth of CNOT circuit generated by Algorithm \textbf{DepAncGrid} equals $O(n)$, while $O(n^2)$ for other algorithms.
+In consideration of reducing the impact of the different Hamiltonian paths chosen in Ref. \cite{kissinger2019cnot}, we choose two different Hamiltonian paths to synthesize the same CNOT circuit.
+The comparison results show Algorithm \textbf{DepAncGrid} has a significant improvement for the optimized depth as the number of qubits increases.
+Theoretically, the depth of the CNOT circuit generated by Algorithm \textbf{DepAncGrid} equals $O(n)$, while $O(n^2)$ for other algorithms.

-This experimental result shows that the depth of CNOT circuit can be greatly reduced for the ancillas free quantum system.
+This experimental result shows that the depth of the CNOT circuit can be greatly reduced for the ancillas-free quantum system.